goblimey/go-ntrip/README.md

 Unfortunately, we don't live in ideal conditions.
 Here in the real world we get less accuracy, but typically at least 100cm.

-That'ss still better than traditional surveying techniques using theodolites - they achieve accuracy of around 1m at best.
+That's still better than traditional surveying techniques using theodolites - they achieve accuracy of around 1m at best.

 Accurate GNSS systems are also easier and faster to use than theodolites.
 The UK's mapping authority the Ordnance Survey has been using them for many years.
-In the early days they were expensive but now a base and rover communicating via RTCM can cost as little as $2,000.
+In the early days they were expensive but now a base and rover communicating via RTCM can cost as little as $2,000 and one base can support many rovers.

 For RTCM correction to work properly, the operator has to tell the base station its position.
 If that's wrong by, say, 1.5m to the North,